 When seeking the best gaming mouse for MMO games, versatility is critical.
 The more buttons you have, the more you can allocate to macros, push-to-talk keys for Discord and other vital actions.

 The problem with big MMO mice is that they often feature one very specific way of gripping, with a grid of keys littered on the left-hand side, and that's about it.
-Razer looks to change that with the Naga Trinity, which gives you three different left-hand grips to choose.
+Razer's looking to change that with the Naga Trinity, which gives you three different left-hand grips to choose from.
 You get a simple numpad, complete with 12 switches, a circular button pad, complete with seven switches dotted around it, and your standard two-button affair.

 On top of that, you also get the same PixArt sensor as found in the DeathAdder Elite, a nice helping of RGB, and an ergonomic pinky rest too.
-Sure it's the heaviest of our mice on this list, but for MMOs and all those keybindings, it's a great choice.
+Sure it's the heaviest of the mice on this list, but for MMOs and anything else that needs all those keybindings, it's a great choice.